rovinski/rovinski.github.io/thank-you.md

 Please start by reading the [Documentation]{:.heading.flip-title}.
 Specifically, the chapters below should be relevant to you:

-* [Installation]{:.heading.flip-title} -- How to install and run Hydejack.
+* [Install]{:.heading.flip-title} --- How to install and run Hydejack.
-* [Configuration]{:.heading.flip-title} Once Jekyll is running you can start with basic configuration.
+* [Upgrade]{:.heading.flip-title} --- You can skip this if you haven't used Hydejack before.
-* [Migration]{:.heading.flip-title} -- You can skip this if you haven't used Hydejack before.
+* [Config]{:.heading.flip-title} --- Once Jekyll is running you can start with basic configuration.
 {:.related-posts.faded}

 ## Support